 Bold and blue, this staircase makes a statement in WeWork Embassy TechVillage’s industrial-style workspace, also in Bengaluru.
 Balanced with the open ceilings, the space creates the optimal balance of calm versus high energy.

-Vibrant, colorful, and whimsical are just some of the words that could describe the rainbow palette of this staircase at WeWork Centtral Interlomas.
-The yellow, orange, and red colors of the slatted wall of the staircase are perfect for inspiring creativity.
+Vibrant, colourful and whimsical are just some of the words that could describe the rainbow palette of this staircase at WeWork Centtral Interlomas.
+The yellow, orange and red colours of the slatted wall of the staircase are perfect for inspiring creativity.

-Part staircase, part library, this light wood staircase functions as a cozy book nook for those seeking some digital-free downtime at WeWork Artz Pedregal, another Mexico City location.
-Creating strategic communal spots like this can also help encourage face time, and keep the communication flowing.
+Part staircase, part library, this light wood staircase functions as a cosy book nook for those seeking some digital-free downtime at WeWork Artz Pedregal, another Mexico City location.
+Creating strategic communal spots like this can also help encourage face time and keep the communication flowing.

-The wall art that accompanies this simple staircase at WeWork Dama Station Business Center adds a bright and cheery artistic flair.
+The wall art that accompanies this simple staircase at WeWork Dama Station Business Centre adds a bright and cheery artistic flair.
 Adding playful touches like this into a workspace helps inspire innovation.

-This modern and stunning teal curved staircase, complete with teal metal railings and hardwood steps, adds a feeling of tranquility to the center of the room at WeWork 44 Montgomery.
+This modern and stunning teal curved staircase, complete with teal metal railings and hardwood steps, adds a feeling of tranquility to the centre of the room at WeWork, 44 Montgomery.
 Clearly, the designers knew that adding shades of green and blue have a calming effect, as does the natural light streaming in.